Capstone [CAPS] Assessment for UCORE

 Evidence of Student Learning

-Annual results of UCORE’s Capstone [CAPS] Assessment are compiled to provide a summary of student learning on WSU Undergraduate Learning Goals in the context of the UCORE curriculum at the near-graduation level.
-Use the linked excerpts of summaries listed below to explore results from UCORE’s Capstone [CAPS] Assessment.
+Results of UCORE’s Capstone [CAPS] Assessment are compiled to provide a summary of student learning on [CAPS] designator learning outcomes (and the associated WSU Undergraduate Learning Goals) at the near-graduation level.
+Click on the links below to explore recent results from UCORE’s Capstone [CAPS] Assessment.
 For more summaries of results from UCORE’s Capstone [CAPS] Assessment, see Results of UCORE’s [CAPS] Assessment.

 Uses of Assessment